mfikes/shrimp/README.md

 To interact with the app via the REPL:

 1. Run `lein repl` in the `ClojureScript` directory
-2. Run `(simple-brepl)` and wait for indicate that it has started the Weasel server.
+2. Run `(simple-brepl)` and wait for it to indicate that it has started the Weasel server.
 3. Restart the iOS app in the simulator.
 4. Go to the details page for any of the Shrimp
 5. In the REPL, switch to the namespace for that view controller using `(in-ns 'shrimp.detail-view-controller)`.